-7 Determination of the Potential Impacts of the Proposed Project
+8 Determination of the Potential Impacts of the Proposed Project

-This proposed development has the potential to create a variety of impacts.
+This proposed development has the potential to create a variety of impacts if it is permitted for implementation.
 These potential impacts can be either positive or negative depending on the receptors involved and other parameters such as magnitude, duration, project management and monitoring.
-Since this report is geared primarily towards identification of potential environmental impacts their definitions and significance are presented in greater detail in the appendix.
-This is especially aimed at assisting the public review process (See Appendix VI).
+Since this report is geared primarily towards identification of potential environmental impacts their definitions and significance are presented in greater detail in the appendix, especially to assist the public review process (See Appendix VI).

-7.2 Impact Identification & Mitigation
+8.2 Impact Identification & Mitigation